Premiership of Gordon Brown: "Government of All the Talents"

+Brown chairing the first meeting of his cabinet.

 Brown appointed his first cabinet in the first few days of his premiership.
 David Miliband was appointed Foreign Secretary while Alistair Darling succeeded Brown as Chancellor of the Exchequer.
 Brown's team also included Jacqui Smith, who became Britain's first female Home Secretary.
 Jack Straw was appointed to the new role of Secretary of State for Justice.
 Brown advocated a "Government of All the Talents" (GOAT) in which people who had not previously been members of the Labour Party but had expertise in specific areas would be appointed as ministers.
 Consequently, five new ministers were appointed, including Sir Ara Darzi—a consultant surgeon who became a health minister in the House of Lords, Sir Digby Jones—a former director general of the CBI who became minister of state for trade and investment and Sir Alan West—the former head of the Royal Navy who became a security minister at the Home Office.

 Foreign policy

-Brown's first overseas trip as prime minister was to Berlin, where he spoke with German Chancellor Angela Merkel.
+Brown's first overseas trip as prime minister was to Berlin, where he spoke with German chancellor Angela Merkel.

 In a speech to the Labour Friends of Israel in April 2007, Brown—whose father was the chairman of the Church of Scotland's Israel Committee —spoke of his long-standing interest in Israel and the Jewish community.
 He said that he "had a very clear view from household slides and projectors about the history of Israel, about the trials and tribulations of the Jewish people, about the enormous suffering and loss during the Holocaust, as well as the extraordinary struggle that he described to me of people to create this magnificent homeland".

 Brown did not attend the opening ceremony of the 2008 Summer Olympics on 8 August 2008 in Beijing, and instead attended the closing ceremony on 24 August 2008.
 Brown had been under intense pressure from human rights campaigners to send a message to China, concerning the 2008 Tibetan unrest.
 His decision not to attend the opening ceremony was not an act of protest; the decision was made several weeks in advance of the Games.